 How Do You Do!

 How do you do!
 ‘Owdyado Theatre produce original work that tours across the UK.
 We are based in Cornwall and make intelligent, entertaining theatre – normally about people who find themselves in unexpected situations from which everyday philosophical dilemmas arise.
 Our shows are funny, thought-provoking and we love a good plot twist!
-Our influences include The Coen Brothers and Charlie Kaufman, Pinter and Pirandello, and retro classic The Twilight Zone.
-Since we started in 2010, we have produced three shows: About a Bench, Wrongdoings and Wake Up Calls at the Stop-Off Motel and Above Bored.
-And in 2017 our fourth show A View From the Edge will begin.
-In 2015 ‘Owdyado were made a Resident Company of Hall For Cornwall.
+Since we started in 2010, we have produced four shows: stylistic sketch show About a Bench, Las Vegas black comedy Wrongdoings and Wake Up Calls at the Stop-Off Motel, office-based psychodrama Above Bored and meta-noir A View From the Edge.
+Over 2018-19 our brand new trilogy Twisted Tales will tour the UK.
+‘Owdyado are a Resident Company of Hall For Cornwall.
 We are supported by Arts Council England and FEAST Cornwall.

 Meet The Team